 - (1) Represents fees earned.
-For 2015, effective August 1, 2015, cash fees are paid annually, and will be payable August 2016.
-In addition, Mssrs.
-Collins and Garfield and Drs.
-Leibowitz and Pan agreed to defer payment of non-employee director compensation due to them in August 2016 until no later than December 31, 2016. - (2) Represents aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-For more information regarding assumptions used for computation of fair value, see Note 10 to our audited financial statements appearing elsewhere in this annual report on Form 10-K. - (3) The aggregate number of options outstanding at December 31, 2015 by each director is as follows: Dr. Semler (192,500), Mr. Barclay (38,750), Mr. Collins (45,000), Mr. Garfield (41,667), Dr. Leibowitz (35,000), Dr. Pan (41,333) and Mrs. Semler (30,000).
+For 2016, Messrs.
+Barclay, Collins and Garfield, and Mrs. Semler, fees are pro-rated for amounts earned prior to their departure from the board and for Drs.
+Leibowitz and Pan, fees include prorated changes due to changes in responsibilities after the departure of the aforementioned directors. - (2) Represents aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
+For more information regarding assumptions used for computation of fair value, see Note 10 to our audited financial statements appearing elsewhere in this annual report on Form 10-K. - (3) The aggregate number of options outstanding at December 31, 2016 by each director is as follows: Dr. Semler (197,500), Mr. Barclay (38,750), Mr. Collins (45,000), Mr. Garfield (41,667), Dr. Leibowitz (40,000), Dr. Pan (46,333) and Mrs. Semler (30,000). - (4) The options granted on February 18, 2016 to Messrs.
+Barclay, Collins and Garfield, and Mrs. Semler were all forfeited upon departure from the Company for failure to reach the one-year cliff specified in the grant. - (5) Mr. Garfield resigned his position as a member of the board of directors effective October 12, 2016.
+Messrs.
+Collins and Barclay resigned their positions as members of the board of directors effective October 17, 2016.
+Mrs. Semler was not nominated for reelection as a director at our 2016 Annual Meeting of the Stockholders.